The FELA at 100+ A LANDMARK LAW

-In April of 2008, ARLA produced a video to commemorate the 100th anniversary of the enactment of the Federal Employers’ Liability Act (FELA).
-The video production, which underscores the FELA’s century of service to rail workers, is entitled “The FELA At 100 – A Landmark Law.”
+In 2008, ARLA produced a video to commemorate the 100th anniversary of the enactment of the Federal Employers’ Liability Act (FELA).
+Today it is as relevant as it was in 1908.
+The video production, which underscores the FELA’s century plus of service to rail workers, is entitled “The FELA At 100 – A Landmark Law.”

 As the video’s closing narration aptly notes . . .
 “When the Federal Employers’ Liability Act was approved, it was landmark legislation.
 Today, a century later, it remains as relevant as ever . . .
 Fair, efficient and first and foremost a law that promotes safety.
 That is FELA at 100 … a time-tested, landmark law that still works as Congress intended.”